 Cycling in Stavanger

-Kolumbus also offers shared e-cycles which are docked at or near bus stations.
-These can be accessed through the Kolumbus Billett mobile app.
-Passengers can use these bicycles for free for up to 15 minutes as long as they have a valid public transport ticket.
-Outside of that, e-bikes can be rented.
+Kolumbus offers shared e-cycles, which can be found at or near bus stations.
+Passengers can use these bicycles for free for up to 15 minutes, provided they have a valid public transport ticket.
+Outside of that, e-bikes can be rented via mobile app.

 Walking in Stavanger